nilportugues/sql-repository/README.md

   - Use hydratation when needed.
 Use `SqlRepositoryHydrator` trait to enable it.
 - **Both custom ids and autoincremental ids are supported**
   - Want to use UUID or a custom ID strategy?
 No problem!
+- **Caching layer required?
+Easily to add!**
+  - Require the *CacheRepository* from componer to consistent caching to all operations.

 ## Installation

 Use [Composer](https://getcomposer.org) to install the package: